J0B10/SMA-Speedwire/README.md

 Some cheap switches are also known to cause problems with multicast (like blocking random groups or not allowing it at all), so make sure your hardware supports it.

-I'd advise you to first test establishing a connection using the DeviceDiscovery sample.
+I would advise you to first test establishing a connection using the [DeviceDiscovery](samples/src/DeviceDiscovery.java) sample.

 ## Usage
-Reading incoming data from an SMA Energy Meter:
+Reading incoming data from an SMA Energy Meter / SMA Sunny Home Manager:

 ```java
         Speedwire speedwire = new Speedwire();